Fill Out The Form To Be Connected Through Our AI Instantly to the Patent Infringement Attorney Needed In Your Case!

 Inventor and Startup Resources in Eugene

-Eugene is a fantastic place for inventors and startups, but many entrepreneurs and individuals seeking IP protection, miss the resources available to help with IP protection.
+Eugene is a great place for inventors and startups but many entrepreneurs and individuals seeking IP protection miss the resources available to help with IP protection.
 A few worth knowing:

 - Oregon Small Business Development Center (SBDC): Provides one-on-one IP strategy counseling and business planning.
 Some resources also provide guidance on employment law for startups and inventors.